bm777/predictive-maintenance/README.md

-# predictive-maintenance
+# Predictive-maintenance
-predictive maintenance using ML, hosted by FastAPI and Kafka
+Predictive maintenance using ML, hosted by FastAPI and Kafka

-# settings
+# Settings
 Try to clone the repo.

 ```